kstenschke/doShell/README.md

 ### Runtime macros

-The following predefined macros are replaced at runtime by generic content.
+The following predefined macros are replaced during transpilation or at runtime by generic content:

 | Macro               | Replaced by                                                      | Replaced via   |
 | ------------------- | ---------------------------------------------------------------- | -------------- |